Multi-qubit entanglement generation with squeezed modes: Hybrid CV-DV entanglement generation protocol

 and the probability to measure $x_D$ and $p_D$ is

 Charlie sends the values of $x_D$ and $p_D$ to Alice and Bob through classical channels. \item Alice and Bob apply the operator $e^{i \frac{x_D}{\sqrt{2}} \X}$ to their discrete mode,

-Since the operator $\X$ is defined as a linear combination of Pauli $\sigma_q^z$ operators (see~\cref{eq:Xd}), the implementation of $e^{i \frac{x_D}{\sqrt{2}} \X}$ operation on a DV register reduces to $n$ single-qubit $R_z$ rotations, one on each qubit (see Appendix D in~\cite{macridin_pra_2024} for the explicit implementation). \item Alice applies the discrete displacement operator $\D(-t)$,
+Since the operator $\X$ is defined as a linear combination of Pauli $\sigma_q^z$ operators (see~\cref{eq:Xd}), the implementation of $e^{i \frac{x_D}{\sqrt{2}} \X}$ operation on a DV register reduces to $n$ single-qubit $R_z$ rotations, one on each qubit, as illustrated in~\cref{fig:expxdx} (see Appendix D in~\cite{macridin_pra_2024} for the explicit implementation). \item Alice applies the discrete displacement operator $\D(-t)$,

 where the integer parameter $t$ is defined such that